MicrosoftDocs/m365copilot-docs/docs/extensions-are-apps.md

 Your app package must include both a color and outline version of your Copilot extension icon, as .png files.
 These icons have specific size requirements in order to pass store validation.

+> [!NOTE]
+> Currently only the color icon is used to represent Copilot extensions to the end-user (both as its store listing and within Microsoft 365 Copilot UI), but an outline icon is still required when submitting the app package to Microsoft AppSource.

 ### Color icon

 The color icon represents your extension within the Microsoft Copilot UI and in-product (Teams, Outlook, Microsoft 365) app stores.